bmayer0122/com_photo/README.md

 # Computational Photography
 Goal: Learn more about computational photography

 Goal: Use computational photography on at least a simple example

+TODO: This should probably be organized into a table of contents with sub-pages so it doesn't get too big or busy.

 ## Specific Interests
 Ben: